prividentity/PrivateIdentity-Oldd/EVALUATION-METRICS-FOR-FACE-RECOGNITION-DNN.md

 We then added 2,000 classes from Asian-Celeb to increase Asian representation.
 This eliminated the remaining bias.

 Visual examples of two HSL algorithms (HSL-1 and HSL-2) are displayed below.
-These algorithms helped created a colorblind model.

 ![](https://github.com/openinfer/PrivateIdentity/blob/master/images/HSL%20Images.png)
 <pre>